rbontekoe/BAWJ/docs/src/chapter6.md

 # 6. Accounts Package from a User Point of View

 With `using <module name>` in your code, you make the exported functions and types immediately accessible in the current scope.
-You can display the elements by typing `Account.` followed by pressing twice on the Tab-button.
+You can display the elements by typing `Account` followed by pressing twice on the Tab-button.

-In this chapter, you define the functions and types that will be exported.
+In this chapter, you define the functions and types that you want to export.

 ### Contents